 Are you interested in analysing and using the English language in the real world?
 This course explores English in a broad range of real-life environments, giving you the ability to understand the ways in which the language works on listeners or readers, and skills in producing your own texts.

 Plus, if you are interested in becoming a teacher of English as a foreign language, you can choose to follow a special strand which will lead to the award of the Trinity Certificate in TESOL.

 The course gives you the opportunity to enhance your employability skills, reflect on the ways in which you've done so and learn to express this to potential employers.
 You will develop communicative and professional skills used in careers across the private and public sectors.
 You may enhance your graduate employment opportunities, owing to our strong partnerships with organisations across the globe.

-Dorothy Constantino, BA (Hons) English Language student 2013
+Shannon Thwaites, BA (Hons) English Language and Linguistics student

 Find out what our students say about studying at Portsmouth, including: